 “How long will it take?
 Must I not grow into the new birth?”
 No, we are born into the kingdom of God and that makes us children and heirs.
 “And if children, then heirs; heirs of God, and joint-heirs with Christ” (Romans 8:17).
 This may take place the moment you surrender all and come to Jesus for pardon.

 “How and when do we receive it?”
 God, who looks on the heart, sees your sincerity.
 He comes to you through the power of the Holy Ghost and creates within you a right spirit (Psalm 51:10).
 Thus, you are born again—a new creature in Christ Jesus by faith in Him (2 Corinthians 5:17).

 Finally: “How may I know that I am born again?”
 Paul in Romans 8:1-10 teaches; “Now if any man have not the Spirit of Christ, he is none of his.”
-The Bible teaches the lost are dead in sin, condemned, and have an evil conscience.
+The Bible teaches that the lost are dead in sin, condemned, and have an evil conscience.
 They are carnally minded, without hope, disobedient, and without God in the world.
-But, a born again Christian is a child of God, alive in Christ, saved, without condemnation, and has a good conscience.
+But a born-again Christian is a child of God, alive in Christ, saved, without condemnation, and has a good conscience.
 He is also spiritually minded, filled with the Holy Ghost and faith, and has a hope of everlasting life.
 His sins are blotted out by the blood of Jesus.
-His heart is filled with love and the peace of God which passeth understanding.
+His heart is filled with love and the peace of God which passes understanding.
 He loves, desires, and has the power to do the Lord’s will.
-He cherishes a hope beyond the grave, and the promise of a home in heaven.
+He cherishes a hope beyond the grave and the promise of a home in heaven.
 Could anyone go through such a change and not realize it?
-Hardly, for “the spirit itself beareth witness with our spirit, that we are the children of God” (Romans 8:16).
+Hardly, for “the Spirit itself beareth witness with our spirit, that we are the children of God” (Romans 8:16).

 If you have not had this experience with the peace and joy it brings to the soul, do not rest, for you are trifling with God and your own soul.
 You must be born again.